This topic describes how to create a file system and mount the file system on a Windows Elastic Compute Service (ECS) instance.

 The syntax of the command is

-net use <the name of a drive> \\<the domain name of a mount target>\myshare.
+net use <the letter of a local drive> \\<the domain name of a mount target>\myshare.

-- The name of a drive: specifies the target drive on which you want to mount the file
+- The letter of a local drive: specifies a drive on which you need to mount a file system.

-system.
-You can replace the value of the parameter based on your business requirements.
+You can specify the target drive based on your business requirements.

 Note The target drive must be different from any existing drives.